-4.5 JOINT HINDU FAMILY (JHF) FORM OF BUSINESS ORGANISATION
+5.5 JOINT HINDU FAMILY FORM OF BUSINESS ORGANISATION

 After knowing about sole proprietorship and partnership forms of business organisation let us now discuss about a unique form of business organisation that prevails only in India and that too among the Hindus.
-The Joint Hindu Family (JHF) business is a form of ancestral business organisation run by Hindu Undivided Family (HUF) where the family members of three successive generations own the business jointly.
-The head of the family is known as Karta who manages the business.
-The other members are called co-parceners and all of them have equal ownership right over the properties of the business.
-It is to be noted here that if any income has been earned by any member of the joint Hindu Family because of his personal skills or traits, then such income will not be treated as income of HUF.
+The Joint Hindu Family (JHF) business is a form of business organisation run by Hindu Undivided Family (HUF), where the family members of three successive generations own the business jointly.
+The head of the family known as Karta manages the business.
+The other members are called coparceners and all of them have equal ownership right over the properties of the business.